gengo/amyg/readme.md

 o I decided to share most of the code even if it is not "correct" behavior because this really makes things simple to maintain.

-A example of a complete flow of changes:
+An example of a complete flow of changes:
 ------------------------

 <b>Imagine this situation:</b>